jayel888/T1A1-Workbook/README.md

 You mentioned that you do not currently sell items, however, if in future you ever decide you want to, we could add a 'Shop" page and integrate an e-commerce store.

-My team will be responsible for hosting the website, managing customer information database and overall maintenance.
+My team will be responsible for hosting the website, managing customer information database and ongoing maintenance.
 We could update the website to suit your desired theme/exhibit.
 Once we have built the website, it will thoroughly tested to ensure everything is working as it should before finally launching it live.
 We strive to keep your involved in the entire process and keeping you updated on progress.

 Please let me know what you think.
 If there is anything else you would like to add or change, please don't hesitate to contact me.
 If you're happy with the above, I can begin on creating a quote and providing you with estimated timeframes.
 I look forward to hearing back from you.